sider/sider-docs/docs/tools/swift/swiftlint.md

 ## Getting Started

-To start using SwiftLint, enable it in [Repository Settings](../../getting-started/repository-settings.md).
+To start using SwiftLint, enable it in your [repository settings](../../getting-started/repository-settings.md).

 To customize SwiftLint, put a `.swiftlint.yml` file in your repository.